Dismissal (employment): Additional consequences

-Forced resignations

-A forced resignation is when an employee is required to depart from their position due to some issue caused by their continued employment.
-A forced resignation may be due to the employer's wishes to dismiss the employee, but the employer may be offering a softened firing, or in a high-profile position, the employee may want to leave before the press learns more negative information about one's controversial nature.
-To avoid this, and to allow the dismissed employee to "save face" in a more "graceful" exit, the employer will often ask the employee to resign "voluntarily" from their position.
-If the employee chooses not to resign, the processes necessary to fire them may be pursued, and the employee will usually be fired.
-The resignation thus makes it unclear whether the resignation was forced or voluntary, and this opaqueness may benefit both parties.

 Discriminatory and retaliatory termination

 In some cases, the firing of an employee is a discriminatory act.
 Although an employer may often claim the dismissal was for "just cause", these discriminatory acts are often because of the employee's legally protected characteristics, which vary from place to place.
 They may include physical or mental disability, age, race, religion, gender, HIV status or sexual orientation.
 Other unjust firings may result from a workplace manager or supervisor wanting to retaliate against an employee.
 Often, this is because the worker reported wrongdoing (often, but not always sexual harassment or other misconduct) on the part of the supervisor.
 Such terminations are often illegal.
 Many successful lawsuits have resulted from discriminatory or retaliatory termination.

 Under US law, workers are entitled to workplace decisions that do not discriminate against their membership in a protected group such as national origin, but they are not entitled to overall fairness.
 It is legal for an American employee to be fired for things such as disagreeing with the employer or not getting along well with others, even if the employee is correct.

 Discriminatory or retaliatory termination by a supervisor can take the form of administrative process.
 In this form the rules of the institution are used as the basis for termination.
 For example, if a place of employment has a rule that prohibits personal phone calls, receiving or making personal calls can be the grounds for termination even though it may be a common practice within the organization.